Lucie Blackburn: Blackburn Riots

 In 1833, Thornton was discovered as a fugitive slave in Detroit and he and his wife were arrested.
-They were jailed on Forth Street when local blacks intervened.
+They were jailed on Forth Street when local Black people intervened.
 Their arrest angered the emerging black populace in Detroit as well as allies of the anti-slavery movement.
 The Michigan government demanded for Lucie and her husband to return where they were jailed, what is now part of Windsor.
 Lieutenant Governor Sir John Colborne and his council ordered for the Blackburns to be set free.
 Their landmark extradition led to the creation of Canada's first refuge reception policy.
 A woman named Mrs. Madison Lightfoot and the wife of Reverend George French visited Lucie Blackburn when she was in jail.
 They assisted her by exchanging clothing to take her place, which helped Lucie escape jail.
 Once she escaped, she was able to cross the Detroit River, entering Ontario, Canada.
 Thornton was rescued on June 15, 1833, by 400 abolitionists.
 This mob incited the Blackburn Riot.
 The rescuers took Thorton from the sheriff's custody to Randolf Street wharf, where an agent exchanged a gold watch for Thornton's freedom and passage.
 The couple was reunited in Toronto and settled on Eastern Avenue, which became their home of nearly 50 years.
 This event marked Detroit's first racial protest in history.
 Both Thornton and Lucie were smuggled out of the United States into Upper Canada, and reunited in Montréal.